-Kroger Workers unload trailers with merchandise, stop shelves, build end displays and assist customers and fighting products and checking out with bags of groceries.
-In recent years, the services provided by Kroger's has changed significantly.
-Many of the stores now offer prepared and fresh foods that are prepared and sold for consumption at home.
-These offerings include take-out meals, salads and hot entrées that are offered in the deli department or and hot service trace/bins in the deli aisle.
+In recent years, the services provided by Kroger have changed significantly.
+Many stores now offer prepared and fresh foods prepared and sold for consumption at home.
+These offerings include takeout meals, salads, and hot entrées offered in the deli department or hot service trace/bins in the deli aisle.

 An article published in 2003 by the Bureau of Labor Statistics revealed that workplace illnesses and injuries "have declined in grocery stores, while employment [numbers have] increased."
 However, "with employment expected to increase further, safety and health training will continue to be a priority and reduce workplace injuries and illnesses in this industry."